 This week I’ve been noodling hard on change and impermanence.

-As a neurodivergent person, casually being asked, “So, how are things?” can send my overthinking mind into a spin cycle on turbo high.
+As a neurodivergent person, casually being asked, “So, how are things?” can send my overthinking mind into a turbo high spin cycle.

 My instinct then is to jet — to exit the conversation and find somewhere quiet to dry out my emotions.